ICanBoogie/Operation/README.md

 ### Defining operations as routes

-Operations can be defined as route controllers.
-Because the operation dispatcher is executed before the routing dispatcher, operation defined as routes are always executed before regular routes.
+Because operations are controllers, they may be defined in the same fashion.

 The following example demonstrates how the [module Nodes][] defines routes to set/unset the `is_online` property: